mbkemec/yeast-ml-project/README.md

 The training portion was further split into **three cross-validation folds** to enable reliable model evaluation.

 This approach was chosen because the dataset is relatively small and highly imbalanced.
-By applying a class-aware round-robin splitting strategy, every class — including the rare ones — is represented in all folds and in the benchmark set.
+By applying a class aware splitting strategy, every class — including the rare ones — is represented in all folds and in the benchmark set.
 This ensures a fair evaluation and prevents small classes from being excluded during either training or testing.

 The final files created are: